-IMEC.
+- IMEC.
 In January 2002, we entered into a technology transfer and licensing agreement with IMEC pursuant to which we acquired certain advanced analog and mixed-signal process technologies to complement our CMOS process technology capabilities in the 0.18-micron geometry.
-Pursuant to this agreement, we received a non-exclusive, non-transferrable license to manufacture or have manufactured integrated circuits utilizing the technology licensed by IMEC.
-The mixed-signal offering developed pursuant to this agreement is available to our customers.

-Cadence Design Systems.
+The mixed-signal offering developed pursuant to this agreement is available to our customers. - Cadence Design Systems.
 In order to help our customers meet time-to-market constraints, we are providing them with a seamless transition from design to silicon using Cadence Design Systems Process Design Kit, or PDK.
 Under our agreement with Cadence Design Systems signed in 2001, Cadence Design Systems has developed a mixed-signal PDK for the use of our mixed-signal customers.
 PDK is a process specific analog-mixed signal library designed to work with the Cadence Design Systems custom IC tools and can be used to create analog mixed-signal ICs.